microsoft/ccf-app-samples/deploy/README.md

 The files in this directory will help you deploy an Azure Managed CCF instance from the command line.
 You can also create an instance from the portal.
 Both ARM and Bicep are supplied here, but this guide shows the Bicep deployment.

-At it's simplest, you need 2 things to create an Azure Managed CCF instance:
+At its simplest, you need 2 things to create an Azure Managed CCF instance:

-- it's name
+- its name
 - the certificate for the initial member

 !!!
 Note